Zero-pointed manifolds: Duality

 \end{proof}

-Here is an immediate corollary of Theorem~\ref{NAPD}, which is a gentle generalization of the non-abelian Poincar\'e duality of Lurie (see Theorem~5.5.6.6 of~\cite{HA}). \begin{cor}[Poincar\'e/Koszul duality for $\infty$-topoi] Let $B\to \BTop(n)$ be a map of pointed spaces.
-Let $\cE$ be an $\infty$-topos.
-Let $A$ be a grouplike $\Disk_n^B$-algebra in $\cE$.
-Let $C \to B$ be an $n$-connective morphism in $\cE$, equipped with a section.
-Let $M_\ast$ be a conically finite zero-pointed $B$-manifold.
-There are canonical equivalences in $\cE$
+Here is an immediate corollary of Theorem~\ref{NAPD}, which is a gentle generalization of the non-abelian Poincar\'e duality of Lurie (see Theorem~5.5.6.6 of~\cite{HA}). \begin{cor}[Poincar\'e/Koszul duality for $\infty$-topoi] Let $\cE$ be an $\infty$-topos.
+Let $A$ be a grouplike $\Disk_n$-algebra in $\cE$.
+Let $C \to \BO(n)$ be an $n$-connective morphism in $\cE$, equipped with a section.
+Let $M_\ast$ be a zero-pointed $n$-manifold.
+There are canonical equivalences in $\cE$: